On the Bike Spreading Problem: Experiments

-\textbf{Question Q3: \tbs vs \sbs.} In this experiment, we compare the two models.
+\paragraph*{Question Q3: \tbs vs \sbs} In this experiment, we compare the two models.
 Intuitively, \tbs maximizes the number of nodes with a minimum number $\gamma$ of bikes: for instance, by setting $\gamma=1$, the algorithm maximizes the number of cells with at least one bike (in expectation).
 On the other hand, \sbs aims at uniformly distributing bikes among nodes, even if this implies that some nodes have a low expected number of bikes (even $<1$).
 This allows for more fair use of bikes since it increases the load in suburb areas, differently than \tbs that facilitates central (and more crowded) areas.
-In the heatmaps (a) and (b), (d) and (e) in \figref{spreadarea} we compare the two models.
+In the heatmaps in \figref{spreadarea}, we compare the two models on the $G_{500,0,M}$ (heatmaps (a) and (b)) and $G_{100,0,M}$ (heatmaps (d) and (e)) graphs.
 Each heatmap shows how bike distributes, after $\tau=2$ steps, by positioning 400 bikes in the $k=4$ seed set selected by the greedy algorithm.
-We used the $G_{100,0,M}$ and $G_{5s00,0,M}$ graph.
-We notice that \sbs covers a larger fraction of nodes in the map than \tbs, The phenomenon is more evident in the 100m grid, where \sbs colors a larger number of cells in the east and south suburb areas. although, the majority of the cells are reached by a small number of bikes, mostly less than one bike in expectation.
+We notice that \sbs covers a larger fraction of nodes in the map than \tbs.
+The phenomenon is more evident in the 100m grid, where \sbs colors a larger number of cells in the east and south suburb areas than \tbs. although, the majority of the cells are reached by a small number of bikes, mostly less than one bike in expectation.